DeSantis and Haley call each other liars in last GOP debate before Iowa caucuses

 As a key part of her campaign message, Haley denounces sending any country any amount of money if there is no oversight of its use but argues the U.S. must support Ukraine by providing necessary equipment and technology so it can fight its own war.

-Haley has defended the U.S. role in supporting Ukraine and Israel, arguing that having strong allies serves as a deterrence against American enemies, thus preventing war.
+Haley has defended the U.S. role in supporting Ukraine and Israel, arguing that having strong allies serves as a deterrent against American enemies, thus preventing war.

 Throughout her campaign stops, however, Haley has rejected the idea of sending U.S. troops, adding that her own husband is on his second deployment in Africa.